bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 # Signed JWK Set Format

-A Signed JWK Set for a JWT issuer is a JWT of the following form:
+A Signed JWK Set for a JWT issuer MUST meet the following requirements:

+* The Signed JWK Set MUST be structured as a JWT {{!RFC7519}} and generally meet the requirements of that specification.

-* The `iss` claim of the JWT MUST contain the `iss` value that the issuer uses in JWTs that it issues.
+* The `iss` claim of the Signed JWK Set MUST contain the `iss` value that the issuer uses in JWTs that it issues.
 This value MUST be either a domain name or an HTTPS URL.

-* The `x5c` field of the JWT header MUST be populated with a certificate chain that authenticates the domain name in the `iss` field.
+* The `x5c` field of the JWT header in a Signed JWK Set MUST be populated with a certificate chain that authenticates the domain name in the `iss` field.
 The domain name MUST appear as a `dNSName` entry in the `subjectAltName` extension of the end-entity certificate.

 * The `alg` field of the JWT header MUST represent an algorithm that is compatible with the subject public key of the certificate in the `x5c` parameter.

-* The JWT SHOULD NOT contain an `aud` claim.
+* The Signed JWK Set SHOULD NOT contain an `aud` claim.

-* The JWT MUST contain a `nbf` and `exp` claims.
+* The Signed JWK Set MUST contain a `nbf` and `exp` claims.

-* The JWT MUST conatin a `jwks` claim, whose value is the issuer's JWK Set.
+* The Signed JWK Set MUST contain a `jwks` claim, whose value is the issuer's JWK Set.

 * The JWKs in the `jwks` JWK Set MAY contain `nbf` and `exp` fields, as described in {{jwk-lifetimes}}.

-An example Signed JWK Set is as  (omitting the full certificate chain):
+An example Signed JWK Set is as follows (omitting the full certificate chain):

 ~~~
 JWT Header: